 They’re small but can make a big impression, especially if they’ve been neglected.
 Treat your cuticles to a nourishing oil that will help improve the health of your nails and cut down on manicure maintenance.
 I fell in love with Gelish Nourish Cuticle Oil when I got my first gel manicure and now I use it all the time.

 Don’t slack on exfoliation.
 Because our skin is under wraps during the winter months, we tend to pay less attention to it.
 Gently exfoliate with a loofah or fine grain body scrub and follow up with a rich moisturizer.
-I’m a fan of Ahava Smoothing Body Exfoliator and for you DIY fans, whip up a luxurious concoction of brown sugar, coconut oil, vitamin E oil and a little vanilla for good measure.
+I’m a fan of Ahava Smoothing Body Exfoliator and SimplyScrub’s organic exfoliators.
+And for you DIY fans, whip up a luxurious concoction of brown sugar, coconut oil, Vitamin E oil and a little vanilla for good measure.
 Yum!

 Treat your feet at night.
 Slough off rough skin with a pumice stone or exfoliating scrub, then soothe your tootsies with a rich, buttery cream while feet are still damp.
 Choose one with shea butter or glycerin for extra oomph.
-Two of my favorites are Gold Bond Healing Foot Therapy and Burt’s Bees Foot Cream, Honey & Bilberry.
+Two of my favorites are Gold Bond Ultimate Softening Foot Cream and Burt’s Bees Coconut Foot Cream.

 Winter skin care can take a little extra time but come spring, you’ll be more than happy you made the effort.

 What are some of your favorite winter skin tips for touchable, soft skin?
-Let me know in the comments and as always, thanks for reading!
+Thanks for reading and stay saucy!

 RECOMMENDED FOR YOU

 These are great tips!
 I’ve been thinking about investing in a humidifier and you just convinced me!